-Planning is underway to develop our 250-hectare Kamloops campus into a university village environment (now known as The Reach), with parks and outdoor meeting spaces, shopping, professional services, market housing, and other features to bring the community to TRU.

-Located in the Sahali area on the city’s southwest slopes, TRU is walking distance from commercial districts and residential areas, and next door to Kamloops’ largest recreational facility, Tournament Capital Centre.
-A wide variety of outdoor adventures and cultural events are minutes away, year-round.

-Clean copy | Development is underway on our 250-hectare Kamloops campus to create a university village (known as The Reach), with parks and outdoor meeting spaces, shopping, professional services, market housing, and other features to bring the community to TRU.
+Development is underway on our 250-hectare Kamloops campus to create a university village (known as The Reach), with parks and outdoor meeting spaces, shopping, professional services, market housing, and other features to bring the community to TRU.

 Located in the Sahali area on the city’s southwest slopes, TRU is walking distance from commercial districts and residential areas, and next door to Kamloops’ largest recreational facility, Tournament Capital Centre.
 A wide variety of outdoor adventures and cultural events are minutes away, year-round.